Let your inner geek shine in just two weeks, you must. Yes, hmmm. First celebrated in 1979, May the 4th has become a cultural phenomenon.

 3. Forget Star Wars products, simply run with the theme

-Sometimes you just don’t sell anything that’s related to Star Wars.
-And that’s totally ok.
+Sometimes you just don’t sell anything related to Star Wars.
+And that’s totally okay.

-Are you ready to send great emails, Jedi?
+Ready to send great emails, Jedi?
+May the Fourth Be With You.